Making the Renaissance Manuscript:

 No longer available

-This companion volume of essays responds and expands on themes explored in the exhibition Reactions: Medieval/Modern curated by Dot Porter, explores the many and varied ways that people have reacted to, and acted upon, manuscripts from the Middle Ages up to today.
+Reactions: Medieval/Modern explores the many and varied ways that people have reacted to, and acted upon, manuscripts from the Middle Ages up to today.
 Reactions take many forms.
 They include the manipulation of physical objects through, for example, the marking up of texts, addition of illustrations, the disbinding books or rebinding fragments, as well as the manipulation of digital objects, thanks to new technologies involved in digitization, ink and parchment analysis, virtual reconstruction, among many other processes.
 This volume includes an introduction by Dot Porter, essays by Bruce Holsinger, Erik Kwakkel, Kathryn M. Rudy, Michael Livingston, Angela Bennett, and an exhibition checklist.

 The Paper Menagerie: Animals on the Page in the Kislak Center's Special Collections 2016 Calendar